johnbillion/wp_mail/readme.md

 ### Full log of background update results

-**Note:** Only sent when you are using a development version of WordPress.

     To:        Site admin / Network admin
     From:      WordPress <wordpress@host>
     Subject:   [%s] Background Update Failed (WP 5.2+)